 - A server that can serve up videos.

-- A Debian package server.
+- A Debian package server using this specification.

 - An XKCD comic downloader.